Santolina are hardy perennials that range from 30 to 75 cm (12 to 30 inches) in height.

 Santolina bloom from the end of spring through summer, and carry masses of button shaped yellow flowers atop thin stems.

 The foliage of Santolina has a fragrant nature, and is usually a greyish green.

 Some common names for Santolina include Holy Flax and Lavender Cotton.

 Santolina chamaecyparissus by brewbooks.

-When growing Holy Flax and other Santolina members outdoors from seed then sow at a depth of 3 mm, this can be done either at the start of spring or start of autumn.
+When growing Holy Flax and other Santolina members outdoors from seed then sow at a depth of 3 mm (1/8th inch).
+This can be done either at the start of spring or start of autumn.

-It is fairly easy to look after Santolina plants such as Lavender Cotton; they should be watered in extremely dry weather, and cut back to about 15 cm in height once flowering has occurred.
+It is fairly easy to look after Santolina plants such as Lavender Cotton, they should be watered in extremely dry weather, and cut back to about 15 cm (6 inches) in height once flowering has occurred.